 How to praise your dancer for a growth mindset.

 Interesting hey?!
 So how does this research on growth mindset relate to dance?
-Now imagine your dancer at a competition.
-They’ve been having a bit of success lately They have gone to all their classes, they have practiced but then they stand side stage and they watch the person before them and they are REALLY good and later when they are standing on stage that same person walks away with the trophy.
-This happens, it happens all the time but it is how they process this situation that is important.
+Imagine your dancer at a competition.
+They’ve been having a bit of success lately They have gone to all their classes, they have practiced but then they stand side stage and they watch the person before them and that person is REALLY good and later when they are standing on stage that same person walks away with the trophy.
+This happens, it happens all the time.
+It is how your dancer processes this situation that is important.
 Do they think, I’m just not as good as them, I’ll never be as good as them, I went to class, I practiced but it didn’t work.
 I can’t do any better than I did, actually, I don’t want to do this particular competition again, I’ll just stick to the ones I won at.
 If I see that girl’s name in the program again, I’m not coming.
 Its not even worth turning up, I’ll never win.
 OR do they think, mmmmm what am I missing here?
-I really need to work harder. if she can do it, I can do it.
+I really need to work harder.
+If she can do it, I can do it.
 You know what, I’m going to go away and work super hard.
-I want my arabesque to be just as good as her’s.
+I want my arabesque to be just as good as hers.
 I’ll ask my teacher for some tips.
 Just give me 6 months, I can’t wait to compete against her again.
 She is so inspiring and one day I just might get there.

 The kind of dancer we want to encourage is the kind that fronts up to a competition or a class or workshop or wherever and is inspired by those around them.
-The kind who, when they don’t succeed, want to try harder, they make a new plan, they know its going to take a while but they are willing to work for it.
-They aren’t afraid to try new things in class, even if they know they aren’t very good at it and they aren’t afraid to go out an compete because its all just a learning experience for them and they are willing to keep working for their own personal success.
+The kind who, when they don’t succeed, want to try harder, make a new plan, they know it’s going to take a while but they are willing to work for it.
+They aren’t afraid to try new things in class, even if they know they aren’t very good at it and they aren’t afraid to go out and compete because it’s all just a learning experience for them and they are willing to keep working for their own personal success.